mt-shihab26/developershihab.com/src/content/blogs/wordpress-local-development-environment-with-laravel-herd/index.md

 ---
-title: 'WordPress Local Development Environment with Laravel Herd'
+title: "WordPress Local Development Environment with Laravel Herd"
 description: >-
     This guide shows how to create a fast, easy-to-use wordpress local development environment for plugin development.